KRFOSS/kali-docs/nethunter/installing-nethunter-on-the-oneplus-5t/index.md

 - Root the device with TWRP
 - Install NetHunter

-We’ll be using a pre-created Nethunter image for this device but in order to install it, we’re going to remove stock OxygenOS and we will be installing LineageOS.
+We’ll be using a pre-created NetHunter image for this device but in order to install it, we’re going to remove stock OxygenOS and we will be installing LineageOS.

-[According to Nethunter wiki](https://nethunter.kali.org/images.html), we need a specific version of LineageOS (version 20).
+[According to NetHunter wiki](https://nethunter.kali.org/images.html), we need a specific version of LineageOS (version 20).
 I wasn’t able to find this version on LineageOS’ official website so I’ll be linking to a non official download page.
 Use it at your own risk.

 This is an unsigned build but I didn’t have any issues while installing it.
 Apart from this, the installation process is identical to LineageOS v22’s installation so I’ll be following their [guide](https://wiki.lineageos.org/devices/dumpling/install/).